pudly/schmopera-hugo/content/articles/calgary-opera-delivers-comedy-gold-with-wellcast-barber.md

----
++++
+categories = "Review"
+slug = /calgary-opera-delivers-comedy-gold-with-wellcast-barber/
-title: "Calgary Opera delivers comedy gold with well-cast Barber"
+title = "Calgary Opera delivers comedy gold with well-cast Barber"
----
++++

 I have a confession to make.
 Despite my love of opera, the only experience I had with Gioachino Rossini's *The Barber of Seville* was from Saturday mornings watching cartoons.